15 Different Types of Songs Everyone Should Listen To

-Some examples of world music include Enya’s Orinoco Flow, Libera’s Salve Me, and Caroline LaVelle’s Erotica.
+Some examples of world music include Enya’s Orinoco Flow, and Libera’s Salve Me.

 Those were the different types of songs that popped up throughout the history of music, but remember, categorizing music can be subjective.
 For example, a single song could be classified as a multi-genre piece, and some types of songs are even universal among all genres.